graysonkent/graysonkent.github.io/_posts/2017-08-07-fizzbuzz-in-bash-no-modulus.md

 14: 2 7
 FizzBuzz
 ```
-> I am kind of cheating here.
+> **Note:** I am kind of cheating here.
 Since 15 isn't a prime number, it can't be included in `factor`, but instead I can look to see if 3 and 5 appear on the same line.
 If these were any other number pairs I might have to worry, but since anything ending with a 3 is divisible by 3 and the same for 5, then I am good to just ignore the `??: ` output from `factor`.

 Alright, let's add in the tests for 3 and 5: